stefanino-ch/lepg-py/userHelp/en/preproc/nameLeTeVault.rst

 	c02= 12
 	ex2= 4.0

+Currently there's only one type of leading edge definition possible.
+Therefore thy **Type** column has been removed from the GUI.
+Lepg will take care about the correct setup in the background.

 The leading edge is defined by an ellipse of semiaxis a1 and b1 (red), centered at the point (0.0).

-Xm is half span.
+**Xm** is half span.

 In versions 1.4 and earlier it is only possible to modify the ellipses with a parabolic correction (degree 2).
 Now it is possible to make two corrections with a generic curve of degree N.

 The first correction begins at the point x1 and allows a deflection c01, with a variation of degree ex1.

 The second correction begins at the point x2 > x1 and allows a deflection c02, with a variation of degree ex2.

 .. image:: http://laboratoridenvol.com/leparagliding/pre/images/lete-1.5.jpg
    :width: 600